The Fitbit Inspire Review for 2024 (Best Watch)

 Sometimes it’ll tell you to move if you’ve been sedentary for too long, and it’ll also buzz through call and communication announcements from your phone.

-The trouble is that there’s really not much further I can say than that.
+The trouble is that there’s not much further I can say than that.
 It’s comfortable enough and the screen is bright, but this is a enough introductory device when all is said and done.

-Indeed the sleep tracking simply tells you that you’re sleeping or not grounded on movement, with none of the clever sleep- stage tracking the Fitbit Inspire HR offers.
+Indeed the sleep tracking simply tells you that you’re sleeping or not grounded on movement, with none of the clever sleep-stage tracking the Fitbit Inspire HR offers.
 That means the difference between this on the Fitbit Inspire.

 Fitbit Inspire Announcements and Extras